-The names and ages of all executive officers of the Company and the principal occupation and business experience for at least the last five years for each executive officer who is not also a director are set forth below as of December 31, 2002.
+The names and ages of all executive officers of the Company and the principal occupation and business experience for at least the last five years for each executive officer who is not also a director are set forth below as of December 31, 2003.

+Name Age Position

-Name Age Postuon Peter J. Smith 58 Executive Chairman James E. Cashman III 49 President and Chief Executive Officer Maria T. Shields 38 Chief Financial Officer, Vice President, Finance and Administration Michael J. Wheeler 51 Vice President & General Manager, Mechanical Business Unit Joseph C. Fairbanks, Jr. 48 Vice President, Sales and Support
+Peter J. Smith 59 Chairman of the Board James E. Cashman III 50 President and Chief Executive Officer Maria T. Shields 39 Chief Financial Officer, Vice President, Finance and Administration Joseph C. Fairbanks, Jr. 49 Vice President, Sales and Support J. Christopher Reid 49 Vice President and General Manager, Fluids Business Unit Michael J. Wheeler 52 Vice President and General Manager, Mechanical Business Unit

 Maria T. Shields has been the Company's Chief Financial Officer, Vice President, Finance and Administration since September 1998.
 Previously, she had served as the Company's Corporate Controller since September 1994, and a Vice President since May 1998.
-Prior to joining the Company, Ms. Shields held various positions at Deloitte & Touche LLP, including that of Audit Manager.
+Prior to joining the Company, Ms. Shields held various positions at Deloitte and Touche LLP, including that of Audit Manager.
 Ms. Shields is a CPA and holds a B.S. degree in accounting from Pennsylvania State University.